Form: A subshrub with herbaceous stems on a woody base.

 Uses: Ornamental, xeric garden, erosion control on sandy slopes,

-This plant is a member of the Aster family (Compositae) and related to Zinnia acerosa.
+This plant is a member of the Aster family (Asteraceae) and related to Zinnia acerosa.

 Other common names are Prairie Zinnia and Little Golden Zinnia.